Ugonna-Daniel/alx-low_level_programming/0x0C-more_malloc_free/README.md

    If new_size is equal to zero, and ptr is not NULL, then the call is    equivalent to free(ptr).
 Return NULL Don’t forget to free ptr when it makes sense
    FYI: The standard library provides a different function: realloc.
 Ru   n man realloc to learn more

+5. We must accept finite disappointment, but never lose infinite hope W   rite a program that multiplies two positive numbers.

+   Usage: mul num1 num2
+   num1 and num2 will be passed in base 10
+   Print the result, followed by a new line
+   If the number of arguments is incorrect, print Error, followed by a    new line, and exit with a status of 98 num1 and num2 should only be composed of digits.
+If not, print Error   , followed by a new line, and exit with a status of 98
+   You are allowed to use more than 5 functions in your file You can use bc (man bc) to check your results.